etjoy82/Cardthropic/README.md

 # Cardthropic

+Cardthropic: Solitaire with a Real Heart.
-Cardthropic is a modern GNOME solitaire app built with Rust, GTK4, and Libadwaita.
+A zero-permission GNOME solitaire game built with Rust, GTK4, and Libadwaita.

 ![Cardthropic Logo](/logo-small.png)